FedeSpeltini/CatchPokemon/README.md

 # CatchPokemon

-CatchPokenon is a console application in Rust that allows capturing and storing Pokémon data using the Pokémon API and serializing the data in JSON.
+CatchPokemon is a console application in Rust that allows capturing and storing Pokémon data using the Pokémon API and serializing the data in JSON.

 ## Features